 Which areas of London are best for winter activities?

-Soho, Covent Garden, Southbank, Stratford and Canary Wharf all offer excellent indoor attractions.
+Soho, Covent Garden, Southbank, Stratford, Canary Wharf, and east London all offer excellent indoor attractions.